 I am a master furniture maker and woodcarver with over 30 years experience designing and building custom original and period pieces.
 I have great admiration and respect for the art, craftsmanship and design of 18th century furniture.
 My specialty is ornamentally carved and shaped pieces.
 I have hand built 100’s of pieces of furniture—mastering my techniques over the years to achieve the finest attention to detail.
-I am a juried member of the nationally recognized New Hampshire Furniture Masters Association and an award winning member of the League of New Hampshire Craftsmen.
+I am a juried member of the nationally recognized Maryland Furniture Masters Association and an award winning member of the League of Maryland Craftsmen.
+My brother can get me some amazing wood to work with since he’s the owner of Pasadena Tree Services in Maryland.

 I completed the North Bennet Street School’s Cabinet and Furniture Making program in 1980.
-Before moving to NH and opening my own shop, I worked in several small, semi production and custom shops in southeastern Massachusetts where I made many period and custom pieces as well as created prototypes for new designs.
-The standards of efficiency and attention to detail upheld in these settings helped hone my skills and gave me the opportunity to learn from many other makers.
-During this time, I began to meditate seriously, sometimes meditating for …
+Before moving to MD and opening my own shop, I worked in several small, semi production and custom shops in southeastern Massachusetts where I made many period and custom pieces as well as created prototypes for new designs.
+The standards of efficiency and attention to detail upheld in these settings helped hone my skills and gave me …

 Furniture Maker/Designer Eagle Rock 1660 Colorado Blvd Los Angeles, CA 90041 Phone number (323) 684-4646